eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 2.1 Introduction

-The **EUDI Wallet** shall be designed as a **secure, user-controlled digital tool** that enables Users to **manage and share their identity and credentials** across both **public and private services** in the EU.
-Its functionalities shall be built around **security, privacy, and user control**, ensuring **seamless interactions** while adhering to **data protection principles**.
+The EUDI Wallet ecosystem is designed as a secure, user-controlled digital environment that enables Users to user their Wallet Unit to manage and present their person identification data (PID) and attestations across both public and private services in the EU.
+Its functionalities are built around security, privacy, and user control, ensuring seamless interactions while adhering to data protection principles.

-This chapter outlines the **core functionalities** of the EUDI Wallet as defined by the regulation and examines how the **requirements for its implementation** align with **real-world use cases** where the Wallet will be utilized.
+This chapter outlines the core functionalities of Wallet Units, as defined by the [eIDAS 2.0] Regulation and examines how the requirements for its implementation align with real-world use cases where Users will use their Wallet Unit.

-The **functionalities** of the EUDI Wallet can be grouped into the following
+The functionalities of a Wallet Unit can be grouped into the following
 categories:

 - **Secure identification and authentication**, ensuring that Users can verify their identity in a trusted environment.
-- **A mechanism for exchanging qualified and non-qualified data** through **electronic attestations of attributes**, enabling secure and verifiable data sharing.
+- **Exchanging qualified and non-qualified User attributes** through secure and verifiable electronic attestations of attributes.
-- **Electronic signing of documents or data**, allowing Users to create **legally recognized qualified electronic signatures** and seals.
+- **Electronic signing of documents or data**, allowing Users to create legally recognized qualified electronic signatures and seals.

+These functionalities are discussed in the next three sections.

 ### 2.2 Identification and authentication

-Using the **EUDI Wallet**, Users shall be able to:
+Using their Wallet Units, Users are able to:

-- **Identify and authenticate** to online and offline services while enabling **selective disclosure**, ensuring that only the necessary data is shared, thereby minimizing exposure of personal information.
+- **Identify and authenticate** to online and offline services, while using **selective disclosure** of attributes as well as **User approval**.
+This ensures that only necessary and User-approved attributes are presented to Relying Parties, which minimises exposure of personal information.
-- **Generate and use pseudonyms** for authentication and enhance privacy and prevent tracking.
+- **Generate and use pseudonyms** for authentication, to enhance privacy and prevent tracking.
-- **Securely authenticate Relying Parties or another Wallet** and exchange identification data in a trusted environment.
+- **Securely authenticate Relying Parties or other Wallet Units**, making sure that attributes are only presented to trusted entities.
-- **Onboard seamlessly** by leveraging existing **electronic identification schemes** for a smooth and secure registration process.
+- **Onboard seamlessly with PID Providers or attestation Providers** by leveraging existing electronic identification schemes, for a smooth and secure registration process.
-- **Be informed** when a Relying Party is authorized to access their data.
+- **Be informed** whether a Relying Party is authorised or registered to receive the requested attributes.
 - **Access a transaction log via a dashboard**, allowing Users to:
-    - **Review past interactions** with Relying Parties.
+  - **Review past interactions** with Relying Parties and Wallet Units.
-    - **Request data erasure** under **GDPR (Article 17)** to maintain data privacy.
+  - **Request data erasure** under the GDPR (Article 17) to maintain privacy.
   - **Report suspicious Relying Parties** to the relevant national data protection authority.

-### 2.3 Data Exchange Mechanism with Attestations
+### 2.3 Attribute Exchange Mechanism using Attestations

-Using the **EUDI Wallet**, Users shall be able to:
+Using their Wallet Units, Users are able to:

-- **Request, store, and present** personal identification data and **electronic attestations of attributes** (e.g., diplomas, licenses) under their **sole control**, ensuring secure usage in both **online and offline scenarios**.
+- **Request, store, and present** personal identification data and electronic attestations of attributes (e.g., diplomas, licenses) under their sole control, ensuring secure usage in both **online and offline scenarios**.
-- **Download their data, credentials, and configurations**, guaranteeing compliance with **data portability rights**.
+- **Backup a list of their attributes, attestations, and configurations**, guaranteeing compliance with **data portability rights**.
-- **Prevent tracking by trust service providers** when using attestations, ensuring **privacy-preserving interactions**.
+- **Prevent tracking by Relying Parties** when using attestations, ensuring **privacy-preserving interactions**.

 ### 2.4 Qualified electronic signature

-Using the **EUDI Wallet**, Users shall be able to:
+Using their Wallet Units, Users are able to:

 - **Create qualified electronic signatures and seals** for legally binding digital transactions.
-- **Sign documents using qualified electronic signatures**, which shall be **provided by default and free of charge** within the Wallet, ensuring universal accessibility and compliance with legal standards.
+- **Sign documents using qualified electronic signatures**, which are provided by default and free of charge within the Wallet Unit, ensuring universal accessibility and compliance with legal standards.

-These functionalities can be reached by using the authentication and signing capabilities of the Wallet Unit as a part of a local QSCD, or a remote QSCD managed by a QTSP.
+These functionalities are implemented    by using the authentication and signing capabilities of the Wallet Unit as a part of a local QSCD, or a remote QSCD managed by a QTSP.
 See [Topic 16] and [Topic 37].

-### 2.5 The role of use cases in development of the Architecture Reference Framework
+### 2.5 The role of use cases in the development of the Architecture Reference Framework

-The development of the Architecture Reference Framework (ARF) is strategically driven by real-world use cases, ensuring that the User experience, value proposition, and regulation requirements of the EUDI Wallet ecosystem are effectively addressed.
-To achieve this, the European Digital Identity Cooperation Group initially created service blueprints for each use case, which detail service touchpoints, components, and processes.
+The development of the Architecture Reference Framework (ARF) is strategically driven by real-world use cases, ensuring that the User experience, value proposition, and requirements of the EUDI Wallet ecosystem are effectively addressed.
+To achieve this, the European Digital Identity Cooperation Group initially created service blueprints for each use case, which detail service touch points, components, and processes.

 These blueprints serve a dual purpose: they play a crucial role in service design, enhancing both User experience and operational efficiency, while also